-But just because something worked in another system, doesn’t mean it’ll work in yours.
+But just because something worked in another marketing system, doesn’t mean it’ll work in yours.

-Be wary when someone who promises that some flashy new component will improve your system.
+Be wary when someone who promises that some flashy new component will improve your marketing.
 Many times it will actually do the opposite.

 These offers are everywhere because they sell extremely well.
-Most everyone wants a shortcut.
+Many people want a shortcut.

 But just because something sells well doesn’t mean it’s the most effective way to build a long-lasting and finely-tuned marketing system.